brc20pm/documentation/docs/Introducing.md

 # Introduce

-OrdScript: The execution layer brings programmability directly into the Bitcoin base layer.
-It does not rely on any bridge or L2.
-It is an independent protocol that adds color to the richer Bitcoin ecosystem.
+OrdScript: It is not L2, the modular execution layer brings programmability directly into the Bitcoin base layer

 ### Development background
 - In March 2023, the Bitcoin network witnessed an epoch-making evolution—the launch of the Ordinal Protocol.
 The protocol specifies a way to seamlessly run tokens and NFTs on the Bitcoin network.